Chrysoblephus cristiceps: Biology

 Chrysoblephus cristiceps has been shown by tagging studies to be largely resident as adults, although they will move between reefs.
 It is a benthic predator feeding on a wide variety of reef associated invertebrates.
 The daggerhead seabream is a protogynous hermaphrodite with a spawning season that runs from November to January.
 During periods of cold upwelling, it was found that daggerhead breams moved away from their normal home ranges, thought to be following the warmer waters.

 Conservation

 Chrysoblephus cristiceps is classified as Critically Endangered by the IUCN.
 In the past this species was an important quarry for both commercuial and recreational fisheries.
 As a long-lived, slow growing, late maturing, territorial hermaphrodite this species is vulnerable to overfishing.
 Stock analyses conducted during 1980 to 1986 found that the stock had collapsed.
-Later studies have found that the population has not recovered and that stricter conservation measures than those currebtly in place are required.
+Later studies have found that the population has not recovered and that stricter conservation measures than those currently in place are required.
 The marine protected areas within its range, especially Tsitsikamma, De Hoop and MPAs off East London may be important in protecting the stock.